/Teaching/Operating Systems/Tutorials/Debugging the SWEB-Kernel with cgd

 - Download the .vscode folder, put it into your source code root folder (the one that contains README.md and the arch, common, userspace folders) (Hint: You have to enable ‘show hidden files‘, on linux systems, files starting with ‘.’ are usually hidden by default)

-- Your folder structure should now look something like this: bs21ab/.vscode/settings.json (folder name will vary, the .vscode folder contains settings, tasks and launch).
+- Your folder structure should now look something like this: bs23a1/.vscode/settings.json (repository folder name will vary, the .vscode folder contains settings, tasks and launch).

 - Install the extensions “C/C++” and “CMake Tools” if you have not done so already.

 - In VSCode, open your sweb, more specifically the source code root folder.